-Because of our longstanding relationships with the Christian and Interfaith communities, the Minnesota Council of Churches is often called on to help with the coordination of public prayer services.
+Given our longstanding relationships with Christian and interfaith communities, the Minnesota Council of Churches is often called on to help with the coordination of public prayer services.
 Below are some of the prayer services we offer or have offered.

-In response to a time when the forces of division abound, Minnesotans of many faith traditions―Buddhists, Christians, Hindus, Jews, Muslims - unite for a multi-faith prayer service.
-They pray for respect for the many ways that citizens of the state profess their religious beliefs.
+In response to a time when the forces of division abounded, Minnesotans of many faith traditions―Buddhists, Christians, Hindus, Jews, Muslims―united for a multifaith prayer service.
+They prayed for respect for the many and varying ways citizens of Minnesota profess their religious beliefs.

 I-35W bridge collapsed in August of 2007, MCC coordinated several interfaith prayer services.
-MCC worked with the Downtown Minneapolis Clergy Association to provide a prayer service at Temple Israel.
-MCC helped the governor's office coordinate a prayer service at the Episcopal Cathedral of St. Mark, which was attended by more than 500 people.
-In 2008, MCC partnered with the Basilica of St. Mary and the offices of Governor Tim Pawlenty and Mayor R.T.
+We worked with the Downtown Minneapolis Clergy Association to provide a prayer service at Temple Israel and helped the governor's office coordinate a prayer service at St. Mark's Episcopal Cathedral, which was attended by more than 500 people.
+In 2008, MCC partnered with The Basilica of Saint Mary and the offices of Governor Tim Pawlenty and Mayor R.T.
 Rybak to organize an interfaith prayer service to mark the anniversary of the bridge collapse.
 View photos of the prayer service.